Skip to main content

 Logarithms

-It's a mathematical concept used for describing different things.
-It gets confusing since it's used at multiple places for different purposes.
+It's a math concept used to describe many things.
+It gets confusing because it shows up in many places for different goals.

 Meaning of word Logarithm